Continuous delivery to Azure using Visual Studio Team Services and Git

 While the build is in-progress, take a look at the build definition that was created when you used the wizard to link to Azure.
 Open the shortcut menu for the build definition and choose Edit Build Definition.

 In the Trigger tab, you will see that the build definition is set to build on every check-in, by default.
-(For a cloud service, Visual Studio Online builds and deploys the master branch to the staging environment automatically.
+(For a cloud service, Visual Studio Team Services builds and deploys the master branch to the staging environment automatically.
 You still have to do a manual step to deploy to the live site.
-For a website that doesn't have staging environment, it deploys the master branch directly to the live site.
+For a web app that doesn't have staging environment, it deploys the master branch directly to the live site.

-In the Process tab, you can see the deployment environment is set to the name of your cloud service or website.
+In the Process tab, you can see the deployment environment is set to the name of your cloud service or web app.

 By this time, your build should be completed successfully.